Click Frenzy: bargains to break the internet

-For 2018, though, it’s just a matter of getting in quick before the bargains are all snapped up, especially the “Go Wild” treasure hunt.
+For 2019 though, it’s just a matter of getting in quick before the bargains are all snapped up, especially the “Go Wild” treasure hunt.
 For Go Wild, you can score even more incredible savings by following special instructions in your subscriber emails (limited stock, one item per household).
-The unbelievable Go Wild deals last year were:
+Some unbelievable Go Wild deals from previous years include:

 - Google Home - $2 (RRP$199)